 The Company operates manufacturing facilities and offices around the world and uses fixed and floating rate debt to finance the Company's global operations.
 As a result, the Company is subject to business risks inherent in non-U.S. activities, including political and economic uncertainty, import and export limitations and market risk related to changes in interest rates and foreign currency exchange rates.
 The Company believes that the political and economic risks related to the Company's international operations are mitigated due to the stability of the countries in which the Company's largest international operations are located.

-As of December 31, 2013, the Company had no foreign currency forward exchange contract outstanding.
 The Company does not hold derivatives for trading purposes.